thatblindgeye/ConditionTracker/BarThresholds/README.md

 The `runThresholds` method is exported from the BarThresholds script, allowing you to run thresholds in your own custom commands outside of the `change:graphic:barX_value` event.
 This can be especially useful if a token's bar value is set via Roll20's `set` method, as this will not trigger the `change:graphic:barX_value` events within the BarThresholds script.

 When using the `runThresholds` method, you must pass in two parameters: a `bar` and a `tokenID`.
-The `bar` parameter determines which bar thresholds to run and must be a value of either "bar1", "bar2", or "bar3".
+The `bar` parameter determines which bar thresholds to run and must be a string of either "bar1", "bar2", or "bar3".
 The `tokenID` parameter determines whether the token with that ID is a valid threshold target.
 This can either be manually passed in as a string, e.g. `"-N8u_AM_kks6if4OUmhT"`, or it can be passed in by accessing the `id` property on an object, e.g. `obj.id`.

-The syntax for using this method externall is `BarThresholds.RunThresholds(bar, tokenID)`.
+The syntax for using this method externally is `BarThresholds.RunThresholds(bar, tokenID)`.